 Each new directive expanded the scope of AML and Combating the Financing of Terrorism (CFT) requirements, and KYC is included under those umbrellas.

 Every end-to-end KYC process will be different, although they typically include four steps for onboarding customers.
-You’ll often see:
+So, what are the 4 steps of KYC verification and compliance?

 - Customer verification

-This step could include a two-step process, like document and biometric verification.
+This step could include a two-step process, like collecting KYC documents and performing biometric verification.
 Biometric captures, like those offered by Onfido, help to verify identity and prove that the potential customer is real, and submitting their rightful photo ID.
 These measures may include submitting a selfie or short video.

 - Customer due diligence